Building Your Online Presence

-Build your brand online and network with professionals in your field using social media that reflects your career or professional goals.
+Your professional online presence includes building your brand online and networking with professionals in your field using social media that reflects your career or professional goals.
+Below are some guidelines and suggestions for each platform.
 (You may want to create separate personal and professional social media pages.)

 - Use a professional-looking picture—you can use the same picture on all of your social media pages.